If you’re not already using this platform for social media marketing, allow us to explain how to use Pinterest for business—and why it’s a good idea.

 But before we get into that, let’s make sure we have the basics covered.

-Pinterest for small business tips
+Pinterest for small business

 Pinterest is a social media platform that allows users to share images by “pinning” things that inspire them or that they’d like to revisit onto their own personal, virtual mood boards.
 Users can also search for, well, anything and within various categories.